 - Action Plan: Students develop a plan to implement their service-learning project, including one local or national action and one global action.

-- Take Action: Students implement their action plan.
+- Take Action: Students implement their action plan or complete their service project.

-- Record and Reflect: Students create a portfolio to record data and their reflections about their project.
+- Record and Reflect: Students record data and collect evidence of their work, while completing reflections about their project.

-- Report and Celebrate: Students present the results of their service-learning project.
+- Report and Celebrate: Students showcase their service-learning project.

 What People Are Saying

-Read feedback from teachers and students who took part in the pre-pilot program.
+Read feedback from teachers and students who’ve taken part in the program.

 Nearly every student developed a passion for the service project in which they participated.
 It allowed most of them to dig deeper into the content of the AP course and develop a richer understanding of issues relevant to the course.